noir-lang/noir/docs/docs/dev_docs/contracts/syntax/storage.md

 ### `new`

-#include_code new /yarn-project/aztec-nr/aztec/src/state_vars/singleton.nr rust

-As part of the initialization of the `Storage` struct, the `Singleton` is created as follows, here at storage slot 1 and with the `NoteInterface` for `CardNote`.
+As part of the initialization of the `Storage` struct, the `Singleton` is created as follows, here at the specified storage slot and with the `NoteInterface` for `CardNote`.

 #include_code start_vars_singleton /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/main.nr rust

 ### `initialize`

-As mention, the singleton is initialized to create the first note and value.
-Here is the source code for the initialize function:
+As mention, the Singleton is initialized to create the first note and value.

-#include_code initialize /yarn-project/aztec-nr/aztec/src/state_vars/singleton.nr rust

 When this function is called, a nullifier of the storage slot is created, preventing this Singleton from being initialized again.
 If an `owner` is specified, the nullifier will be hashed with the owner's secret key.
 It's crucial to provide an owner if the Singleton is associated with an account.
 Initializing it without an owner may inadvertently reveal important information about the owner's intention.